choishingwan/PRS-Tutorial/docs/plink.md

 echo "0.4 0 0.4" >> range_list
 echo "0.5 0 0.5" >> range_list
 ```
-The format of the **range_list** file should be as follow
+The format of the **range_list** file should be as follows:

 |Name of Threshold|Lower bound| Upper Bound|
 |:-:|:-:|:-:|

 !!! note
-    The boundary are inclusive.
+    The threshold boundaries are inclusive.
 For example, for the `0.05` threshold, we include all SNPs with P-value from
     `0` to `0.05`, **including** any SNPs with P-value equal to `0.05`

 We can then calculate the PRS with the following `plink` command: